martinpihrt/OSPy-plugins/plugins/weather_based_water_level/README.md

 * Forecast days used:
   Type forecast days (minimum is 0, maximum is 7).

+* Show in footer:
+  Show a short status on the OSPy home page footer with the last calculation time, missing rainfall and the current water adjustment.

 * Protect against freezing:
   If checked Protect against freezing plugin monitors temperature and protects stations from freezing.